-Obviously this will be different for each house, for some people it might be dusting.
-Others it could be just organizational tasks, rather than cleaning type tasks.
+Obviously, this will be different for each house; for some people, it might be dusting.
+Others could be just organizational tasks rather than cleaning-type tasks.
 If you find your “20% tasks” and make time to do just those 3 or 4 tasks each morning.
 You’ll be shocked at the huge difference it makes.

 The Keys to Successfully Tackle Kid-Related Clutter